COVID-19: Here's Latest Update On Number Of Dutchess County Deaths, Cases

-According to statistics from the state Department of Health, as of Thursday, April 23, Dutchess County had 2,460 positive cases, an increase of 69.
-A total of 32 deaths have been recorded by the county.
-States stats show 60 deaths.
+According to statistics from the state Department of Health, as of Friday, April 24, Dutchess County had 2,517positive.
+A total of 35 deaths have been recorded by the county.
+States stats show 63 deaths.

 - Wappingers Falls Village: 46;